PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Proposed Methodology

-New studies have found that model parameters demonstrate levels of criticality \cite{chatterji2019intriguing, zhang2022all} across different positions.
+\textbf{Parameter sensitivity as a domain shift indicator}: New studies have found that model parameters demonstrate levels of criticality \cite{zhang2022all} across different positions.
 Moreover, not all parameters adapt uniformly, and removing some can lower test generalization errors \cite{mozer1988skeletonization, rasmussen2000occam}.
-Inspired by this observation, we claim that parameters have different contributions during test-time adaptation.
-From Sec. \ref{pred_uncert}, we adaptively select layers that are uncertain in their predictions.
-For parameters of these layers only, we compute their sensitivity \ie an approximation of an error when it is removed.
+Inspired by this observation, we assert that parameters contribute differently during CTTA.
+From the previous stage, we automatically select the layers based on the prediction uncertainty. \textit{For parameters of these selected layers only}, we compute their sensitivity \textit{i.e.}, an approximation of an error when it is removed.
+Motivated by \cite{molchanov2016pruning, molchanov2019importance}, we compute the sensitivity of a parameter $\theta_{j,n}^t$ based on the loss (Eq. \ref{eq:initial}) as follows,